Zen Garland Order Core Practices

 We believe that experiencing reality as our identity with all creation is the fundamental and necessary ground for the ethical transformation of our values, motivations, and priorities.
 But awakening is not enough.
 We must continue our lifelong spiritual journey by facing the more profound and difficult task: how to live this dynamic unity in the indeterminacy, fluidity, and diversity of daily life.

-Awakening does not erase our prior conditioning in a stroke, nor miraculously hallow our habitual motives and ways of relating.
-We must engage in a continuous character and ethical development that evolves as we try to apply wisdom, compassion, and the perspectives of enlightenment to daily life and our world moment.
 Our Zen Garland Order 8 Core Practices are designed to assist that lifelong development.
-Each of our 8 Core Practices contains elements of all the other Core Practices; and each is present as well in every other of the 8 Core Practices.
+Each of our 8 Core Practices contains elements of all the other Core Practices, and each is present as well in every other of the Core Practices.

 Zen study-practice takes place in private individual sessions in person or online with one of our teachers of your choice.
 Zen Garland Teachers have trained for decades in Zen and many other life skills.
 They have been recognized for their maturity, integrity, ethical nature, spiritual accomplishments, and capacity to care for others.